The 2 party system is single voting round based. 2 rounds would usually be needed for 3 candidates, 3 rounds for 4, etc.

 - Remove tax preferences for livestock production for slaughter

-- Neighborhood partnership on police staffing
+- Neighborhood partnership on police staffing, hiring and firing

 - Keep violent people in jail